bagder/log/README.md

 This is not to be confused with 64 bit systems. curl will continue to build and run on the vast majority of all 32 bit systems even in 2023 (and for the foreseeable future really).
-64 bit **data types** were introduced to the C languge in the shape of `long long` for well over two decades ago and have been supported by (C89) compilers since then.
+64 bit **data types** were introduced to the C language in the shape of `long long` for well over two decades ago and have been supported by (C89) compilers since then.
 It was first made a standard in C99.